-When opening a position to fill vacancies, a notice of the position will be listed in newspapers and other sources such as the COWIB website or social media platforms.
+When opening a position to fill vacancies, a notice of the position will be listed on COWIB's website and social media platforms.
+COWIB is not responsible for any cost incurred for relocation due to employment.

 When hiring staff, consideration will be given to the education, experience, and qualification requirements of the position.